 - Build trust by providing progressively more paid value at each stage.

-In the end, it is easier to buy something for someone you know and trust compared to a stranger.
+In the end, it is easier to buy something for someone you know and trusts compared to a stranger.

 How To Build a Value Ladder Sales Funnel